datawrangl3r/datawranglerblog/content/blog/18-Kafka.md

 The practical applications include ability to build:

 * Near-real time data pipelines - E.g. Geolocation updates from mobile phones, Shipping orders, Order Deliveries
-* Large scale data pipelines where the batch jobs can be too expensive - E.g. Payment transactions, Sensor measurements from IoT devices or medical equipments
+* Large scale data pipelines where the batch jobs can be too expensive - E.g. Payment transactions, Sensor measurements from IoT devices or medical equipment.

-Simply put, these are message transportation systems that are higly performant and resilient.
+Simply put, these are message transportation systems that are highly performant and resilient.
 This post will help you understand the components of the ELK stack and will get you up and running to process logs on your local machine.
 Kafka, being a stateful system gives the ability to read the stream at different positions and different speeds and replay the messages from the past (at least from the set expiry time).

 ## Components of Kafka